King's University College Web Policy

 - providing basic information and functionality to meet College academic, administrative, and co-curricular goals

 The Information Technology Services department is responsible for the management of the College web site with input from the Manager of Communications.
-A College Web Team consisting of the Director of ITS, Web Designer, Application Programmer and the Manager of Communications is responsible for page development resources, training, and assistance, as well as policy and guideline development, maintenance of the format, design, and organization of the College’s home page and associated upper-level pages.
+A College Web Team consisting of the Director of ITS, Web Designer, Programmer Analyst and the Manager of Communications is responsible for page development resources, training, and assistance, as well as policy and guideline development, maintenance of the format, design, and organization of the College’s home page and associated upper-level pages.

 Suggestions for change are welcome and should be directed to any member of the Web Team.